phcanalytics/covid19_epi_model/README.md

 - `results/00-session_info.txt`: Summary of time it takes to run from start to finish and R session info (R version and packages used).

-### Improvements

-Consider drake package to make pipelines for data processing steps that need daily updates.